Job Cohen: Family and education

 Marius Job Cohen was born in Haarlem.
 He is the second child (of two) of Adolf Emile "Dolf" Cohen (1913–2004) and Henriëtte "Hetty" Koster (1913–1996).
 His elder brother is Floris Cohen (born 1946).

 His parents both studied history and became high school teachers of history.
-They were liberal (non-religious) Jews, and were forced into hiding until the end of World War II.
+They were secular Jews, and were forced into hiding until the end of World War II.
 His paternal grandparents Hendrik Cohen and Flora Polak both were murdered in Bergen-Belsen concentration camp in 1945.
 After the war, his father worked at the Dutch Institute for War Documentation.
 Later he became a professor of medieval history and a rector magnificus at Leiden University.
 His mother became a member of the city council of Heemstede.
 His parents were both early members of the Labour Party.

 Cohen attended public primary school in Heemstede.
 He attended the secondary school Stedelijk Gymnasium in Haarlem from 1960 to 1966.
 He studied Dutch public law at the University of Groningen from 1966 and obtained his Master of Laws degree in 1971.
 During his student years, he was a member of the student association Vindicat atque Polit.

 Cohen married Lidie Lodeweges on 2 July 1972 in Groningen.
 She studied Dutch language in Groningen and was a high school teacher.
 She had multiple sclerosis and needed a wheelchair.
 Cohen and his wife had two children, son Jaap (born 1980) and daughter Lotje (born 1983).
 Lidie Cohen died on 4 August 2015.

 Academic career

 Between 1 September 1971 and 1 September 1981, Job Cohen held a scientific position at the Bureau Research of Education at Leiden University.
 He obtained a doctorate (PhD) from this university in June 1981, with a dissertation on the rights of university students.

-On 1 September 1981 he joined the State University of Limburg in a higher scientific capacity, and was chairman of the commission that prepared the establishment of a faculty of law.
-On 1 September 1983 Cohen became professor of methods and techniques at the faculty of law; on 1 January 1991 he also became rector magnificus of the State University of Limburg.
+On 1 September 1981, he joined the State University of Limburg in a higher scientific capacity, and was chairman of the commission that prepared the establishment of a faculty of law.
+On 1 September 1983, Cohen became professor of methods and techniques at the faculty of law; on 1 January 1991 he also became rector magnificus of the State University of Limburg.
 He resigned from this position to become State Secretary for Education and Sciences in 1993.

 In 1995 he returned to his position in Maastricht as professor and rector magnificus at Maastricht University (the former State University of Limburg).
 From 1 January 1998, he took a sabbatical year, but he resigned in August 1998 when he became State Secretary for Justice.

 Cohen has received two honorary degrees for his contributions to law and society, one in 2007 from the University of Windsor and one in 2008 from the Radboud University Nijmegen.